 Codependents Attract Self Centered Partners

 By definition, codependency is emotional dependence and this person will have trouble functioning when not in a relationship.
 Their need for a loving relationship will often come before their own security and goals.

-Due to the unhealthy amount of care taking and attention codependents offer, they usually attract narcissistic (self centered) partners.
-The narcissist will thrive on the codependents attention in the beginning of the relationship.
+Due to the unhealthy amount of caretaking and attention codependents offer, they usually attract narcissistic (self-centred) partners.
+The narcissist will thrive on the codependents attention at the beginning of the relationship.
 Only to become distant and aggressive when expected to give attention in return.

 Codependency is a form of immaturity we believe that people can outgrow.

 Definition of Codependent Personality Traits . . .

-Note: Simply select any text on this page to see our share on Twitter and Facebook function.
+~ Select any text on this page to see our share on Twitter and Facebook function ~